Zdcvxir/Serial-batch-scheduling-in-cloud-manufacturing/README.md

   neighborhood structures and their order.
 - ```VND_random.py```:  Baseline variable neighborhood descent (**VND**) that randomly samples the neighborhood structures and orders from predefined candidates.
 - ```VND_MAML.py```:   Enhanced variable neighborhood descent (**VND**) assisted by **MAML**-predicted neighborhood selection and ordering.

+# Example Output
+After running the ```gurobi.py``` script, you will see the detailed Gurobi optimization log in the console, including presolve statistics, root relaxation, branch-and-bound progress (nodes explored, incumbent solutions, best bound, gap), and the final results — all printed progressively within the time deadline.
+After running - ```GC_random.py```, ```GCDH_MAML.py```, ```VND_random.py```, or ```VND_MAML.py```, you will see the solution process details (including initial solution and cost), along with a summary of 10 independent runs — best cost, average cost, and average runtime — as well as the cost, solution, and time for each individual run.